Shebyyy/comments-backend/docs/COMPLETE_DOCUMENTATION.md

 ## 🎯 Overview

-The Enhanced Comments Backend is a comprehensive, production-ready comment system built with **Next.js 14**, **TypeScript**, and **PostgreSQL** via **Prisma ORM**.
+The Comments Backend is a comprehensive, production-ready comment system built with **Next.js 14**, **TypeScript**, and **PostgreSQL** via **Prisma ORM**.
 It provides advanced moderation features, nested replies, real-time voting, and a sophisticated permission system designed specifically for anime/manga communities.

 ### Key Technologies
 - **Framework**: Next.js 14 with App Router